 The CORE Network aims to construct a toolbox to help industry design crystallisation processes for the separation of chiral pharmaceuticals molecules.
 Learn all about CORE and how it works directly from the researchers involved in the project.

 The Max Planck Institute Magdeburg invites you to its series of colloquia.
-In 2017, the programme is filled again with top-class scientists from notable research institutions, who give a survey of their research work.
+The programme is filled with top-class scientists from notable research institutions, who give a survey of their research work.

 4. November 2020, Max Planck Institute Magdeburg Experts from academia and industry showcase the promising concept of forced periodic operation of reaction and separation processes and discuss how it can be further exploited.